yaasiin-ayeva/FootStats/README.md

 # 2xProject

-How to set up your environment
+How to set up your environment<br/>

 Prerequisites: openjdk-11-jdk, wildfly application Server v22.final
 Install and configure the wildfly server using the article at the end of this link : https://vitux.com/install-and-configure-wildfly-jboss-on-ubuntu/